 Decentralizing your income is also a stepping stone to a semi-retired or more independent lifestyle.
 For example, if you start an online business on the side to help contribute to savings, you may eventually be able to phase out of a full-time job in a fixed location, removing the need to live downtown in an expensive city.
 You can then reduce your living expenses by moving to a cheaper location because your work is no longer dependent on a physical place.
 Your side gig now becomes your main source of income, supporting a more flexible lifestyle—or your own definition of retirement.

-Take steps toward financial independence and try Shopify free for 14 days
+Take steps toward financial independence and try Shopify free

 In the end, FIRE can be approached more as a set of loose guidelines rather than a hardcore way of life.
 “What matters is that we should be promoting healthy financial habits for people,” says Nick, “and the idea of trying to improve your financial situation, however you can.”